 Item: Team is only competing with ONE robot.
 They have no spare or replacement robots.
+Multiples of subsystem 3 are permitted.

-Explanation: This is self-explanatory.
+This is self-explanatory.
 Teams are allowed parts to make repairs and replace defective parts on their robots, but they cannot have replacement robots for a competition, at least not at the venue.